-173 Simon Glik v.
-John Cunniffe, et al 655 F.3d 78 (1st Cir.
-2011).

-174 Cameras Everywhere: Current Challenges and Opportunities at the Intersection of Human Rights, Video and Technology, New York: WITNESS, 2011, p.
-10.

-175 For a further discussion of these ideas, in particular in relation to Guy Debord's conception of images, see Lechte, P and Newman, S. Agamben and the Politics of Human Rights.
-Edinburgh University Press, 2013, p.
-143.
+173 Simon Glik v John Cunniffe et al 655 F 3d 78 (1st Cir 2011).
+174 WITNESS, Cameras Everywhere: Current Challenges and Opportunities at the Intersection of Human Rights, Video and Technology (WITNESS 2011) 10.
+175 For a further discussion of these ideas, in particular in relation to Guy Debord's conception of images, see John Lechte and Saul Newman, Agamben and the Politics of Human Rights (Edinburgh UP 2013) 143.

-corruption, criminality or other malfeasance, the situation in which it is mostly commonly imagined becoming active is in the context of abuse of power resulting in human rights violations.
-When brought beyond the materiality of its aims, it involves the sparking of the concept of 'public interest' within human rights and challenging the way in which the public interest is determined.
-We should also note that advocacy around the proposed right does not talk about the right of 'citizens' to record, but of 'the public' - a much more open term.
-We should understand this advocacy, therefore, as also opening up the question of who can determine the 'public interest'.
+question of who can determine the 'public interest'.
 In this sense, it can be seen to be advocacy towards democracy in human rights: as an attempt to make some space for the collaborative determination of the human it refers to, within which one might assert oneself and others as deserving of the protection of the human rights framework, assert the universality of the human of human rights on the behalf of others through acts of solidarity, and to do it all by means of visual recording.
 It imagines doing so not only through the presencing of the violation of human rights, but of the human that suffers it.
-To presence the inaction of police officers in the aftermath of the killings of human rights activists, following the logic of the right to record, is not just to create evidence of the violation involved, but to presence the human who has suffered as human for the purposes of human rights.
-176
+To presence the inaction of police officers in the aftermath of the killings of human rights activists, following the logic of the right to record, is not just to create evidence of the violation involved, but to presence the human who has suffered as human for the purposes of human rights.176